weyoss/redis-smq/docs/api/classes/ProducibleMessage.md

 ▸ **setPriority**(`priority`): [`ProducibleMessage`](ProducibleMessage.md)

-Set the priority level of a message in a priority queue.
+Sets the priority level of a message for processing.

 This feature allows developers to manage the order in which messages are processed based on their priority, enabling more important tasks to be handled before others.